dbusjs/node-dbus-next/README.md

 async function main() {
-  // make a request for the name on the bus let name = await bus.requestName('org.test.name');
+  // make a request for the name on the bus await bus.requestName('org.test.name');
-  // export the interface on the name name.export('/org/test/path', example);
+  // export the interface on the path bus.export('/org/test/path', example);
 }

 main().catch((err) => {